 - 1 tsp freshly ground black pepper

-- Gently remove jalapeno pepper without breaking and discard.
+Gently remove the jalapeno pepper without breaking and discard.
 Add the remaining ingredients, salt and vinegar, and continue simmering for additional 2 hours